Physics Inspired Criterion for Pruning-Quantization Joint Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{ignificant} advancements of DNNs have been achieved in various computer vision tasks \cite{2017Faster,li2019deep,2019DistInit,2020D2Det}, thanks to the deeper and the wider architecture of models trained on large-scale datasets.
-However, an issue caused by this is the requirements of computing power and memory usage, making DNNs incompatible with mobile platforms or embedded devices for real-time inference.
+\IEEEPARstart{S}{ignificant} advancements of CNNs have been achieved in various computer vision tasks \cite{2017Faster,li2019deep,2019DistInit,2020D2Det}, thanks to the deeper and the wider architecture of models trained on large-scale datasets.
+However, an issue caused by this is the requirements of computing power and memory usage, making CNNs incompatible with mobile platforms or embedded devices for real-time inference.
 In this context, a series of network compression techniques are proposed.
-Network pruning essentially derives a compact sub-network \cite{ding2019centripetal,he2019filter,lin2020hrank,chin2020towards}, and quantization converts expensive floating-point operations into hardware-friendly low-bits operations \cite{zhou2021octo,liu2020reactnet,wang2021generalizable}, both of which are beneficial for deploying DNNs on resource-constrained edge devices.
+Network pruning essentially derives a compact sub-network \cite{ding2019centripetal,he2019filter,lin2020hrank,chin2020towards}, and quantization converts expensive floating-point operations into hardware-friendly low-bits operations \cite{zhou2021octo,liu2020reactnet,wang2021generalizable}, both of which are beneficial for deploying CNNs on resource-constrained edge devices.